 Notes

 Grazed biomass provisioning is technically an intermediate service provided to livestock, with the livestock then providing the final service of livestock provisioning.
-However, following SEEA-EA (s.
-6.4, pp. 134-137) it is recommended that grazed biomass provisioning is considered as the primary ecosystem contribution.
+However, following SEEA-EA 2021 (para.
+6.56) it is recommended that grazed biomass provisioning is considered as the primary ecosystem contribution.
+Where there is a mix of ecosystem contributions and human contributions (e.g. through addition of fertiliser) to the grazed biomass provisioning service, ideally the ecosystem contribution should be estimated as a percentage of the total.
+Likewise, if measured via a proxy such as the stocking rate, corrections should be made for other inputs, such as supplementary feed (unless sourced from the same ecosystem, over the same time period).

 Forage for livestock – Agistment price